Visiting Banff in February? Here’s All You NEED to Know

 Hike Tunnel Mountain

 Tunnel Mountain is right in the heart of Banff.
 It’s beloved by locals for its accessibility and you can hike it year-round.
 It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle.
-It’s one of the easiest yet rewarding hikes you can do in Banff.

 SkiBig3 is a collection of three mountain resorts all within Banff National Park.
 You have Lake Louise, Banff Sunshine, and Mt.
 Norquay which are all unique Canada ski resorts.
+Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter before we settled on moving here.

-Skiing or snowboarding here is one of the best things to do in Banff in the winter.
 Mt.
 Norquay is the closest ski resort to town, while Banff Sunshine is about 20 minutes from Banff and Lake Louise is about 40 minutes from the town.
 They are all great options, but we honestly love Lake Louise the most.

 Snowshoe

-A great thing to do for families visiting Banff in February is snowshoe!
+A great thing to do for families visiting in February is snowshoe!
 Just because there is snow on the ground doesn’t mean you can’t leave the well-trodden path.
 You might not be able to walk through the snow on foot, but a quality pair of snowshoes allows you to float across the snow.

 They’re super easy to get the hang of and you’ll be moving along in no time.
 Two popular snowshoe hikes are to the Paint Pots or Marble Canyon, but you’re free to explore the wilderness on your own if you rent a pair, just make sure you don’t get yourself in avalanche terrain without proper avalanche safety knowledge.
 You can rent snowshoes at Snowtips Bactrax.